juanpciceri/Deployment-of-an-app-using-kubernetes/README.md

 # Deployment-of-an-app-using-kubernetes
 This repository shows how to deploy an nginx app using kubernetes.
 The deployed app has got 3 replicas.

 On the CLI you must execute the following commands to put your application up and running.
+Remember to put webserver.yaml on your server.

 $  kubectl create -f webserver.yaml